 \section{Introduction}

-There has been a renewal of QCD spectroscopy in the last decade, initiated by the findings of numerous $XYZ$ states near the open-flavor thresholds.
-Most of these states do not fit into the predictions of the quenched potential quark model, which has been proved to be very successful in describing the conventional heavy quarkonia below open-flavor threshold.
+There has been a renewal of QCD spectroscopy in the past decade, initiated by the findings of numerous $XYZ$ states near the open-flavor thresholds.
+Most of these states do not fit into the predictions of the quenched potential quark model, which has been proved to be very successful in describing the conventional heavy quarkonia below the open-flavor threshold.
 These inconsistences remind people that the vacuum polarization effect of dynamical fermions should receive more attention in understanding the heavy quarkonium spectroscopy.
-This vacuum polarization effect could be compensated by the coupled-channel effects induced by the coupling between heavy quarkonia and open-flavor mesons.
-After taking into account the coupled-channel effects, the mass and decay properties of the heavy quarkonia will be changed significantly, especially when the mass of the heavy quarkonia are close to the corresponding open-flavor threshold (see Refs.~\cite{Eichten:1978tg,Eichten:2005ga,Pennington:2007xr,Barnes:2007xu,Li:2009ad,Guo:2010ak,Zhou:2013ada}).
+This vacuum polarization effect could be described by the coupled-channel effects induced by the couplings between heavy quarkonia and open-flavor mesons.
+After taking into account the coupled-channel effects, the masses and decay properties of the heavy quarkonia will be changed significantly, especially when the masses of the heavy quarkonia are close to the corresponding open-flavor thresholds~\cite{Eichten:1978tg,Eichten:2005ga,Pennington:2007xr,Barnes:2007xu,Li:2009ad,Guo:2010ak,vanBeveren:2009ka,vanBeveren:2009hb,Zhou:2013ada}.

-The mysterious charmonium-like state $Y(4260)$ has many peculiar characterristics.
-As a charmonium candidate, it is observed in the $\jpsipp$ channel, but not in the open charm decay channels which are supposed to be favorable decay modes of conventional $c\bar{c}$ states.
+The mysterious charmonium-like state $Y(4260)$ has many peculiar properties.
+As a charmonium candidate, it is observed in the $\jpsipp$ channel, but not in the open-charm decay channels which are supposed to be favorable decay modes of conventional $c\bar{c}$ states.
 The $R$-value scan around 4.26 GeV also appears to have a dip instead of a bump structure.
-The state observed in $\psipp$ channel, $Y(4360)$, has similar puzzles as those of $Y(4260)$.
+The state observed in the $\psipp$ channel, $Y(4360)$, has similar puzzles as those of $Y(4260)$.
 Recent experimental observations revive discussions on the nature of $Y(4260)$.
-Several charged charmonium-like structures, $Z_c(3900)$, $Z_c(3885)$, $Z_c(4020)$ and $Z_c(4025)$, are observed while studying $Y(4260)$ \cite{Ablikim:2013mio,Liu:2013dau,Ablikim:2013wzq,Ablikim:2013emm,Ablikim:2013xfr,Xiao:2013iha}, which makes $Y(4260)$ become more intriguing.
-We refer to Refs.~\cite{Liu:2013waa,Olsen:2014mea} for a recent review.
+Several charged charmonium-like structures, $Z_c(3900)$, $Z_c(3885)$, $Z_c(4020)$ and $Z_c(4025)$, are observed while studying $Y(4260)$ \cite{Ablikim:2013mio,Liu:2013dau,Ablikim:2013wzq,Ablikim:2013emm,Ablikim:2013xfr,Xiao:2013iha}, which makes $Y(4260)$ more intriguing.
+We refer to Refs.~\cite{Liu:2013waa,Olsen:2014mea} for a recent review about these $XYZ$ states.